Professor of Mathematics

 Department of Mathematics Pacific Lutheran University Tacoma, WA (253) 535-8341 firstname.lastname@example.org

-PLU recently established the Center for Student Success to serve as a campus-wide network of units dedicated to helping students succeed.
+PLU has established the Center for Student Success to serve as a campus-wide network of units dedicated to helping students succeed.
 There you can find out about academic advising and degree planning; tutoring and assignment help; career and vocation planning; help for personal health and wellness; financial services; and many affinity group connections.
 You can also visit the Academic Assistance page to find information about drop-in tutoring labs and to make individual tutoring appointments.

 For a complete list of classes I've taught, see my cv.